carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 When the information is returned with success, a single equipment will be available.

-The equipment contain the CAN variable informations present according to the availability on that specific equipment.
+The equipment contain the CAN variable information present according to the availability on that specific equipment.

 Refer to the [CAN Variables](#can-variables) section to see the possible returned values.